TimerlanK/Predicting-Credit-Card-Approvals/README.md

 In this project, we will build an automatic credit card approval predictor using machine learning techniques, just like the real banks do.

 # Skills
-* Data manipulation
-* Data Visualization
-* Importing and Cleaning Data
+* Importing & Cleaning Data
-* Probability & Statistics
+* Data Manipulation
+* Machine Learning
-* Case Studies
+* Applied Finance